-The Company s long-term incentive compensation program is focused on employees who will have a greater impact on the direction and long-term results of the Company by virtue of their roles and responsibilities.
-The Company noted that the 2008 equity incentive program award values would be consistent with the 2007 equity incentive program award values.
-The Company also noted the impact of FAS123R expensing that went into effect at the beginning of 2006.
+The Company's long-term incentive compensation program is focused on employees who will have a greater impact on the direction and long-term results of the Company by virtue of their roles and responsibilities.

-Based on the foregoing, on February 19, 2008, the Compensation Committee approved the grant of stock options to the Company s named executive officers, other than its chief executive officer, as follows:
+Based on the foregoing, on February 21, 2012, the Compensation Committee approved the grant of stock options to the Company's named executive officers, other than its chief executive officer, as follows:

 Securities

 Underlying

 Name Options (#)

-Clay C. Williams 40,000
+Clay C. Williams 54,000

+Jeremy D. Thigpen 29,000

-Mark A. Reese 20,000
+Mark A. Reese 29,000

-Dwight W. Rettig 20,000
+Dwight W. Rettig 29,000

-Robert W. Blanchard 20,000

-The options were granted at a price equal to the closing trading price of the Company s common stock on the New York Stock Exchange on the date of approval of the grants by the Compensation Committee (\$64.16 per share).
-Each of such options has a term of ten years and vests in three equal annual installments commencing on the first anniversary of the grant.
+The options were granted at a price equal to the closing trading price of the Company's common stock on the New York Stock Exchange on the date of approval of the grants by the Compensation Committee (\$84.58 per share).
+Each of such options has a term of 10 years and vests in three equal annual installments commencing on the first anniversary of the grant.

-On February 19, 2008, the Compensation Committee approved the grant of performance vesting restricted stock awards to the Company s named executive officers, other than its chief executive officer, as follows:
+On February 21, 2012, the Compensation Committee approved the grant of performance vesting restricted stock awards to the Company's named executive officers, other than its chief executive officer, as follows:

-Name Shares of Restricted Stock (36 Months) (#)
+Shares of Restricted Stock (36 Months)

+Name (#)

-Clay C. Williams 20,000
+Clay C. Williams 18,750

+Jeremy D. Thigpen 10,100

-Mark A. Reese 10,000
+Mark A. Reese 10,100

-Dwight W. Rettig 10,000
+Dwight W. Rettig 10,100

-Robert W. Blanchard 10,000

-The restricted stock awards granted by the Company to its executive officers vest 100% on the third anniversary of the date of grant, contingent on the Company's average operating income growth, measured on a percentage basis, from January 1, 2008 to December 31, 2010 exceeding the median average operating income growth for a designated peer group over the same period.
+The restricted stock awards granted by the Company to its executive officers vest 100% on the third anniversary of the date of grant, contingent on the Company's operating income growth, measured on a percentage basis, from January 1, 2012 to December 31, 2014 exceeding the median operating income growth for a designated peer group over the same period.
 One-time, non-recurring, non-operational gains or charges to income taken by the Company or any member of the designated peer group that are publicly reported would be excluded from the income calculation and comparison set forth above.
-If the Company's operating income growth does not exceed the median operating income growth of the designated peer group over the designated period, the applicable restricted stock award grant for the executives will not vest and would be forfeited.
+If the Company's operating income growth does not exceed the median operating income growth of the designated peer group over the designated performance period, the applicable restricted stock award grant for the executives will not vest and would be forfeited.

 The Company recognizes that its stock price fluctuates over time, and in certain cases quite significantly.
 As stock option grants have historically been granted on an annual basis during the first quarter of the calendar year, executives who have been employed with the Company for some time have received grants with varying exercise prices.
-This option grant process has helped incentivize its executives to continue employment with the Company during times when the Company s stock performance is not as positive, allowing its executives to receive option grants with lower exercise prices during those times.
-Additionally, the ten year term of the options also helps reward its executives who remain with the Company, as it provides the executives time, so long as they continue employment with the Company, to realize financial benefits from their option grants after vesting.
+The 10 year term of the options also helps reward its executives who remain with the Company, as it provides the executives time, so long as they continue employment with the Company, to realize financial benefits from their option grants after vesting.

-The addition of restricted stock award grants to its executives helps reduce the Company s long-term incentive compensation reliance on positive stock price movements.
-The restricted stock awards will have value to the executive even if the Company s stock price falls below the price on the date of grant, provided that the designated performance condition is achieved.
+The addition of restricted stock award grants to its executives helps reduce the Company's long-term incentive compensation reliance on stock price movements and allows for focus on key operational measures.
+The restricted stock awards will have value to the executive even if the Company's stock price falls below the price on the date of grant, provided that the designated performance condition is achieved.
+The restricted stock awards also link the Company's performance to key financial metrics that over the long-term should result in shareholder value creation.